DisnakeCommunity/disnake-compass/docs/source/quickstart/index.rst

 Quickstart Guide
 ================

-This brief guide walks you through everything you need to know to get started with disnake-ext-components.
+This brief guide walks you through everything you need to know to get started with disnake-compass.
 For more detailed information on specific parts of the library, please refer to the :ref:`Api Reference <api_ref>`.

 Please navigate the following sections to learn more.